Configure a Linux Python app for Azure App Service

 Access app settings as environment variables

-App settings are values stored in the cloud specifically for your app, as described in Configure app settings.
-These settings are available to your app code as environment variables and accessed using the standard os.environ pattern.
+App settings are values that are stored in the cloud specifically for your app, as described in Configure app settings.
+These settings are available to your app code as environment variables and accessed via the standard os.environ pattern.

-For example, if you've created an app setting called DATABASE_SERVER, the following code retrieves that setting's value:
+For example, if you create an app setting called DATABASE_SERVER, the following code retrieves that setting's value:

 db_server = os.environ['DATABASE_SERVER']